Selfsimilar solutions in a sector for a quasilinear parabolic equation: Introduction

-In Section 2 we give some preliminaries, including the selection of the initial data, comparison principles and the local existence result.
-In Section 3 we consider the expanding case and prove Theorem 1.1.
-In Section 4 we consider the shrinking case and prove Theorems 1.2 and 1.3.
+In Section 2 we give some preliminaries, including the selection of the initial data, the local existence result and comparison principles.
+In Section 3 we consider the expanding case and prove Theorem \ref{thm:1}.
+In Section 4 we consider the shrinking case and prove Theorems \ref{thm:2} and \ref{thm:3}.